agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 * **The ID document model** is optimized to analyze and extract key information from US driver’s licenses and international passport biographical pages.
 * **The business card model, receipt model, and language model are NOT** suitable to extract information from passports or sales account documents.
 * can azure **q&a maker service determine the intent of a user utterance?: No,** the Azure Q&A Maker service does not perform intent recognition on the user's input.
 QnA Maker is designed to find the best matching answer from a knowledge base based on the input text.
 It does not analyze the intent behind the user's query.
 For intent recognition, you would need to use a different service, such as Azure Language Understanding (LUIS) or Azure Bot Service
+* **Entity Linking, PII detection, and sentiment analysis are all elements of the Azure AI Service for Azure AI Language**.
+Azure AI Vision deals with image processing.
+Azure AI Content Moderator is an Azure AI Services service that is used to check text, image, and video content for material that is potentially offensive.
+* Regression is an example of supervised machine learning due to the use of historical data with known label values to train a model.
+Regression does not rely on randomly generated data for training.
+* Which three parts of the machine learning process does the Azure AI Vision eliminate the need for?
+Each correct answer presents part of the solution.
+  * Azure resource provisioning
+  * choosing a model
+  * evaluating a model
+  * inferencing
+  * training a model
+     * The computer vision service **eliminates the need for choosing, training, and evaluating a model** by providing pre-trained models.
+To use computer vision, you must create an Azure resource.
+The use of computer vision involves inferencing (Inferencing is how you run live data through a trained AI model to make a prediction or solve a task.).

+* Which two features of Azure AI Services allow you to identify issues from support question data, as well as identify any people and products that are mentioned?
+Each correct answer presents part of the solution.
+  * Azure AI Bot Service
+  * Conversational Language Understanding
+  * key phrase extraction
+  * named entity recognition
+  * Azure AI Speech service
+    * **Key phrase extraction is used to extract key phrases to identify the main concepts in a text**.
+It enables a company to identify the main talking points from the support question data and allows them to identify common issues. **Named entity recognition can identify and categorize entities in unstructured text, such as people, places, organizations, and quantities.** The Azure AI Speech service, Conversational Language Understanding, and Azure AI Bot Service are not designed for identifying key phrases or entities.
+* Time-series forecasting, regression, and classification are supervised machine learning models.
+Automated ML learning can predict categories or classes by using a classification algorithm, as well as numeric values as part of the regression algorithm, and at a future point in time by using time-series data.
+Inference pipeline is not a machine learning model.
+Clustering is unsupervised machine learning and automated ML only works with supervised learning algorithms.
+* **Extracting key phrases from text to identify the main terms is an NLP workload.** Predicting whether customers are likely to buy a product based on previous purchases requires the development of a machine learning model.
+Monitoring for sudden increases in quantity of failed sign-in attempts is a different workload.
+Identifying objects in landscape images is a computer vision workload.